ReentrantCoder/present/anti/conclusion.md

 ####Wrapping Up

-In the presentation, we covered antipatterns.
+In the presentation, we covered a subset of antipatterns.
+Magic numbers are unexplained numerical constants.
+Spaghetti code consists of tangled control structure.
+The blob is when a class does too much.
+Poltergeist is when a class does too little.
+Functional fixation ignores object-oriented practices.
+Clipboard coding is inappropriate repetition of code.
+Arrowhead is deep nesting that takes the shape of an arrow.

 Thank you for reading.
 I hope this presentation taught or refreshed your antipatterns.